-Under the Recommended Plan, fish and wildlife resources within the harbor and in transit to the South Oʻahu ODMDS would be minimally impacted through implementation of BMPs negotiated in consultation with federal and state resource and regulatory agencies (See Section 8.6.2).
+Under the Recommended Plan, fish and wildlife resources within the harbor and in transit to the South O'ahu ODMDS would be minimally impacted through implementation of BMPs negotiated in consultation with federal and state resource and regulatory agencies (See Section 8.6.2).
 The Recommended Plan proposes conversion of intertidal hard and soft bottom habitats fronting the HBSPP shoreline with sandy beach habitat.
 While the Recommended Plan ultimately reconstructs the previously constructed beach of the authorized HBSPP, the existing conditions of the shoreline presently provide habitat for marine communities.
-However, USFWS broadly described the study area as low diversity of marine resources and low coral numbers relative to other places in Hawaiʻi.
-Accordingly and through implementation of BMPs, USACE anticipates impacts to fish and wildlife resources to be insignificant.
-Discussion of compliance with the FWCA is available at Section 7.4.4 below.
+However, USFWS broadly described the study area as low diversity of marine resources and low coral numbers relative to other places in Hawai'i.